 Take care of yourself

 If you were injured in an accident, you will begin to incur medical bills.
 Normally the other driver’s insurance coverage would take care of it.
 However in a situation where you are in an accident with a driver who does not have insurance, your health insurance may take care of the medical bill.
 If you have a MedPay policy attached to your car insurance policy, that may also cover it.

 Talk to your insurance company to see where you can take your car for repairs.
 If you have uninsured motorist property damage protection, your repairs will be taken care of.
 It is as though the other driver’s insurance is taking care of it.

+What if the other driver doesn’t have insurance?
 If you have been in an accident with an uninsured motorist, you have rights.
 Contact a personal injury attorney to help you navigate through this time.
 While you are focusing on your recovery, your personal injury attorney will take the burden off of your shoulders.
 We will work with your insurance company and the at-fault driver to get you the settlement you deserve.